CumulusNetworks/docs/content/cumulus-linux-44/System-Configuration/Date-and-Time/Precision Time Protocol-PTP.md

 ### Forced Master

-By default, ports configured for PTP are in auto mode, where the state of the port is determined by the BMC algorithm.
+By default, PTP ports are in auto mode, where the BMC algorithm determines the state of the port.

-You can configure *Forced Master* mode on a PTP port so that it is always in a master state and the BMC algorithm is not run for this port.
-Any Announce messages received on this port are ignored.
+You can configure *Forced Master* mode on a PTP port so that it is always in a master state and the BMC algorithm does not run for this port.
+This port ignores any Announce messages it receives.

 {{< tabs "TabID384 ">}}
 {{< tab "NVUE Commands ">}}